-- 5. Complete follow-up with student and parent when student returns. - 6.
-Contact CPS if suspected abuse. - 7.
-Complete confidential Suicide assessment risk form. - 8.
-Consider whether student may have a disability and/or may need referral for additional services.
+- 4. Complete follow-up with student and parent when student returns. - 5.
+Contact CPS if suspected abuse. - 6.
+Complete confidential Suicide assessment risk form. - 7.
+Consider whether student may have a disability and/or may need referral for additional services. - 8.
+Document the event (including student/parent contact) in Pathways under the counseling tab (Special Programs/Accommodations > Counseling > Crisis) and upload all documentation (crisis/suicide assessment, CPS reports, etc.).
+A new Counseling Session needs to be created with the Crisis Domain needs to be selected.